Easy & Creamy Chicken Fricassee with Mushrooms (Gluten-Free)

 Rice flour, for thickening.

 Olive oil.
-Any good quality olive oil or rice bran oil works great.
+Any good-quality olive oil or rice bran oil works well.

 Ghee butter.
 This butter has a fantastic aroma, and it is lactose-free.

 Nutmeg.
-Not only adds a beautiful warmth, but it is also known to aid digestion.
+Not only does it add a beautiful warmth, but it also aids digestion.

 Sea salt and freshly ground black pepper to taste.